Library

 -

-Harvest mites, also known as red bugs, trombiculid mites, scrub-itch mites, berry bugs or, in their larval stage as chiggers, are mites that are commonly found in forests and grasslands.
-Harvest mites are relatives of spiders.
+Harvest mites, also known as red bugs, trombiculid mites, scrub-itch mites, berry bugs or, in their larval stage, as chiggers, are mites commonly found in forests and grasslands.
+Larval stages affect warm-blooded animals and cause a very itchy skin reaction.

 -